Gnus Home

 The keys can either be header regexps, or t.

-The values can be either nil, in which case the header(s) in question won't be encoded, or mime, which means that they will be encoded.
+The values can be nil, in which case the header(s) in question won’t be encoded, mime, which means that they will be encoded, or address-mime, which means the header(s) will be encoded carefully assuming they contain addresses.

 rfc2047-charset-encoding-alist